KentaroMorishita/f-box-core/README.md

 #### `<*>` - Apply

-**What it does:**

 Allows applying a function wrapped in a container to a value wrapped in another container.
-This is useful in scenarios where both the function and the value are produced in separate contexts (e.g., computations or asynchronous tasks).

-**用途:**

-包まれた関数を包まれた値に適用します。関数と値がそれぞれ異なる文脈で生成される場合（例：計算や非同期タスク）に便利です。

 ```typescript
 import { Box } from "f-box-core";